 Q1.
 What causes vaginal itchiness?

 A: There are many itchy vagina causes.
-Most of the time, it is not a cause for concern.
+Most of the time, itchy labia or vagina are not a cause for concern.
 From my experience as an OBGYN, the primary causes of external vaginal itching derived from skin conditions like eczema, psoriasis, or chemical irritants found in scented soaps and body washes.
 Internal vaginal itching (vaginal canal) can stem from bacterial vaginosis, yeast infections, sexually transmitted infections, allergies, or other causes.
 The way you treat an itchy vagina will depend on the source.

 Q2.
 What can I do to treat vaginal itchiness without medical intervention?

 A: There are many ways to alleviate mild cases of vaginal itchiness without medical intervention.
 Here are my itchy vagina treatment recommendations:

 Probiotics help increase the bacteria that keeps the vagina healthy and maintains its acidic pH balance.
 The Kushae Boric Acid & Aloe Suppositories contain probiotics and are taken vaginally for the ultimate and effective treatment.
 If you are dealing with vaginal itching from yeast or bacterial vaginosis infections, the Kushae boric capsule will alleviate your symptoms quickly and gently.